catarina-57502/computacao-nuvem-project/README.md

 5. Creation of NetworkPolicy.
 (Catarina)
 6. Protection for DoS, each request needs an access token, to monitor maximum requests per user.
 (Martim/Catarina)
 7. Check for attack Broken Object Level Authorization (when sensitive fields within an object are incorrectly exposed), test for database inputs injection.
+(Thomas)